Intercoin/CommunityCoinContract/docs/contracts/CommunityToken.md

-# StakingContract
+# CommunityToken

-This it ERC777 contract "WalletTokens".<br>Providing a functionality to create StakingPool and way to redeem WalletTokens from this pools where user can stake own tokens.
+This it ERC777 contract "CommunityTokens".<br>Providing a functionality to create StakingPool and way to redeem CommunityTokens from this pools where user can stake own tokens.

 # Overview